What is the Difference Between QTS & QTLS?

 After completion of the academic part of PGCE in the university, the candidate must look for a school to hire them on the basis of NQT.
 Finding such a school requires time and research but it does not end here.
 About 4.5% of enrolled candidates are unable to complete the three-term internship at school.
-Then the NQT is not much use for the candidate if they do not complete the requirements to get the QTS.
+Then the NQT is not of much use for the candidate if they do not complete the requirements to get the QTS.
 Salaries for NQT compared to QTS teachers are significantly different so obtaining the QTS should definitely be something you focus on seriously.

 What is QTLS?

-Route to QTLS
+What is the Route to QTLS

-The Qualified Teacher Learning and Skills (QTLS) licence is for Trainers and Teachers who teach in sixth form or above.
+The Qualified Teacher Learning and Skills (QTLS) licence is for Trainers and Teachers who teach in the sixth form or above.
 In 2012, the government passed a reform stating that QTLS holders can teach in institutions above and below the sixth form.
 This widened the opportunity for QTLS teachers in the UK and abroad.
 However, some schools still require a PGCE or QTS rather than the QTLS, so it’s always best to check with your employer before committing to either pathway.

 QTLS works more or less like the QTS.
-Both of the statuses are teaching licences but QTLS holders are recognised as fully qualified teachers for sixth form and above.
+Both of the statuses are teaching licences but QTLS holders are recognised as fully qualified teachers for the sixth form and above.
 Moreover, there are no internship requirements to gain QTLS unlike in PGCE.